 - Connecting wireless sensors for super big distances (kilometers) using the cloud.

-Phantom Wireless Modbus Integration
+Erbessd Phantom Wireless Modbus Integration

-Phantom Wireless Sensors integrate Modbus communications in 2 important ways.
+To provide an array of condition monitoring solutions, Erbessd Wireless Sensors integrate Modbus communications in 2 important ways.

-The first one comes directly from the hardware and requires No additional software.
+The first one comes directly from the hardware and requires no additional software.

 Hardware Modbus Integration